Consensys/Form-XChange/README.md

 **If you are a Form Author/Creator:**

 - You can create new forms with multiple questions
-- After the user submits their votes/answers you can view the average vote for each section
+- After the user submits their responses/feedbacks you can view the average for each section

 **If you are a Participant/Contributor:**

-- You can go to forms/proposals and vote anonymously
+- You can submit responses to forms/proposals anonymously
+- Participants can also view the results after submitting responses

 #### What are the main features?

 - Sign in with MetaMask
-- Ability to create forms/proposals for users to vote anonymously
+- Ability to create forms/proposals for users to submit responses anonymously
+- Each questions have 5 options to provide response/feedback
-- Getting the average of the votes on each sections/questions
+- Getting the average on each sections/questions